 There are lots of things that we consider when pricing your boat insurance such as how much coverage you need and your boat’s location, size, age, power type and more.
 A local Erie Insurance agent can help you determine exactly what you need.

 1Coverage is subject to policy provisions.
 See individual policies for specific coverage details.
 Certain terms and limitations may apply.
+ERIE's Boat Protector Policy is not available in Kentucky.
 Refer to our disclaimer for additional information.

 2Limited to $250 per occurrence with no deductible.
 Additional coverage is available for purchase.